-1) Engage in Public Sociology: Write a sociological blog post of 200-300 words and post it to the appropriate spot on the Quercus discussion board.
+1) Engage in Public Sociology: Write a sociological blog post of 200-300 words and post it to the appropriate spot on Quercus where classmates can discuss it with you.
 Posts should include a sociological analysis of an object you find, a pop culture event or artifact (TV show, song, magazine cover, etc), a news article or story, an interaction you have, or anything else that you encounter in the social world.
 You are strongly encouraged - though not required - to include quantitative information in your post along with pictures, videos, links to other blogs, websites, or other relevant digital media (posts that do not include quantitative information will not receive maximum credit).
 Posts that meet all the guidelines posted before November 1st may receive up to 2 extra credit points.